TonyChanhNguyen/ElasticLoadBalancerWithAmazonEKS/content/2-Prerequiste/2.3-installation/_index.md

 chapter : false
 pre : " <b> 2.3 </b> "
 ---
-In this workshop, we will create a basic application with NodeJS and Express framework.
-So we need to check the version of them and install if they are not existing.
+In this workshop, we will install necessary tools: awscli, kubectl and eksctl.
 ### Upgrade awscli
 1. Copy and paste the command below into Terminal of Cloud9 Workspace to upgrade awscli.
 ```